staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 ![](./calm.jpg)

 There are going to be some stressful situations at work.
 It can be either a tight deadline or an application incident.
 Staff engineers should show their experience and stay calm during the crisis.
-They should take a lead, communicate clearly and help with prioritization.
+They should take the lead, communicate clearly and help with prioritization.
 Ultimately, their role is to facilitate the success of their team members and optimize their collective performance.

 Proactively preparing for potential failure scenarios is another effective strategy for bringing calmness to the organization.
 Staff engineers can begin by conducting a thorough assessment of possible risks even before the project's commencement.
 During the ideation and implementation